 It is critical to understand that if you have any health condition in addition to being a diabetic, that condition is just as important when applying and qualifying for funeral insurance.

-When it comes to obtaining coverage with a health complication, especially diabetes, it is vital to work with an agency with access to multiple top burial insurance carriers since they each have vastly different underwriting criteria.
+When it comes to obtaining coverage with a health complication, especially diabetes, it is vital to work with an agency that has access to multiple top burial insurance carriers since they each have vastly different underwriting criteria.

 How Willamette Life Can Help

-Willamette Life represents several top-tier insurance companies that accept a range of diabetic complications and various other health concerns.
-We will make sure you do not get denied life insurance because of diabetes.
+Willamette Life is an insurance agency that specializes in burial insurance.
+We represent several top insurance policies, some of which accept a range of diabetic complications and other health concerns.
+We will ensure you do not get denied life insurance because of your diabetes.

 a.
 Funeral insurance for diabetics is available at an affordable rate with no waiting period.

 c.
-Make sure you select an independent agency to work with that represents multiple carriers.
+Make sure you select a specialized insurance agency to work with that represents multiple policies.

 Call Willamette Life at 844-576-0019